 Welcome to the competitive amiibo training community’s official Super Smash Bros.
 Ultimate Figure Player tier list!
 It was first published for Super Smash Bros.
-4 in 2015, and it’s been receiving updates on a regular basis since then.
+4 in 2015, and it’s been receiving updates on a regular basis ever since.
 All official update slates and discussions take place on the Exion Discord server – the home of the amiibo training community – so we recommend joining to stay up-to-date.
 If you were looking for a different amiibo tier list, we have three more: one for Super Smash Bros.
 4, one for Super Smash Bros.
 Ultimate Raid Bosses, and one for Super Smash Bros.
 Ultimate Spirits.

 Tier List Details & Explanation

 If you found this page from an internet search, welcome!
-We’ve been creating the highest-quality amiibo training content there is for over six years.
+We’ve been creating the highest-quality amiibo training content there is for over seven years.
 We’ve also got guides available for every single character in Super Smash Bros.
 Ultimate.
 You can find a complete list of those via the link below!
-If you like our work, we’d appreciate it if you helped support the site via Patreon or our donation box.
+If you like our work, we’d appreciate it if you helped support the site via our donation box.
 In the meantime, we’ll be sure to send out updates when our tier list is eventually further revised.
 Thanks so much for reading!

 If you would like to read more amiibo training guides, please follow this link.